Pillowcase Sizes And Dimensions Guide

 Travel

-Travel pillows come in various forms and sizes, similar to the other specialty cushions on this list.
-For example, there are C-shaped travel pillows and rectangular ones, meaning you'd be hard-pressed to find a standardized set of dimensions for your pillowcases.
+Travel pillows come in a variety of forms and sizes, similar to the other specialty pillows on this list.
+For example, there are C-shaped travel pillows and more traditional rectangular ones, like the Purple Harmony Anywhere™ Pillow.
+This variety in sizing makes it difficult to find a standardized set of dimensions for your pillowcases.

 Here's how to measure different pillowcases of all shapes and sizes.